National Shipbuilding Strategy (NSS)

 The National Shipbuilding Strategy (NSS) is an unprecedented long-term, multi-billion dollar commitment to renewing Canada's federal fleet.
 The NSS established strategic relationships with two Canadian shipyards, Irving's Halifax Shipyard and Seaspan's Vancouver Shipyards, and designated them as the source of supply to build the Navy and Coast Guard's combat vessels and non-combat vessels.
 This strategy is designed to help build and maintain an effective federal fleet for maritime security and services while maximizing economic benefits across the country.

 For the construction of smaller ships, Canada has set aside the individual projects for competitive procurements amongst shipyards other than the selected shipyards and their affiliated companies that are building the larger vessels.
 Smaller vessels represent those with less than 1,000 tonnes of displacement.

 All shipyards will have the opportunity to compete for the repair, refit and maintenance of vessels as per the current practice.

-For more information about the procurement process, consult the NSPS section of the PWGSC website.
+For more information about the procurement process, consult the NSS section of the PWGSC website.

-What is Industry Canada's role in the NSPS?
+What is Innovation, Science and Economic Development Canada's role in the NSS?

-Industry Canada's mandate is to help Canadian industry become more productive and competitive in the global economy, thus improving the economic and social well-being of Canadians.
-With regards to the NSPS, Industry Canada administers two policies:
+Innovation, Science and Economic Development Canada's mandate is to help Canadian industry become more productive and competitive in the global economy, thus improving the economic and social well-being of Canadians.
+With regards to the NSS, Innovation, Science and Economic Development Canada administers:

-In recognition of the on-going relationship established under the NSPS, the selected large vessel shipyards committed to provide ‘value proposition’ investments that would benefit the greater Canadian marine industry.
-The shipyards have agreed to re-invest the equivalent of 0.5% of the value of their NSPS resultant contracts in the three priority areas:
+In recognition of the on-going relationship established under the NSS, the selected large vessel shipyards committed to provide ‘value proposition’ investments that would benefit the greater Canadian marine industry.
+The shipyards have agreed to re-invest the equivalent of 0.5% of the value of their NSS resultant contracts in the three priority areas: